(Un)Customer Service = Customer (Dis)Satisfaction

 When seeking feedback, it is vital that businesses be prepared to act on information received and really listen to customers, not just collect data that remains unused.
 Someone must walk the talk.

-Many businesses, like Bank of America, include a phrase in the signature line of employee emails: “My goal is for you to be highly satisfied.
+Many businesses include a phrase in the signature line of employee emails: “My goal is for you to be highly satisfied.
 If at any time you are not, please feel free to contact me or my manager at (contact information).
 Have a wonderful day!”

 If so many organizations are so concerned with providing excellence in customer service, why does customer service seem to be such a rare commodity?

 Leaders must decide what grade they want from their customers.
 And then must decide what needs to be done to obtain that grade.
 What do customers expect of your organization?
 What does meeting those expectations mean for my products, services, and people?

 Interestingly, but not surprisingly, many companies overestimate their delivery of customer service and customer satisfaction, which are inextricably and understandably intertwined.
 Customer surveys are commonly used to find out why.
 In his book, What’s the Secret to Providing a World-Class Customer Experience, John R. DiJulius III notes that while 80% of companies surveyed reported providing superior customer service, only 8% of customers surveyed described their experience with those companies as superior.

 Customers are driven by their needs and judge businesses based upon their perceptions.
 It’s not enough to think your organization is doing a good job, you must know by constantly monitoring customer feedback.